chesahkalu/alx-system_engineering-devops/0x0A-configuration_management/README.md

 In this project i learnt and practiced:
 - configuration management with puppet.
 - Writing puppet manifest files to create a file, install a package, and execute a command.

-## Task files description;
+## Task files description:

 * [0-create_a_file.pp](./0-create_a_file.pp): Puppet manifest file that
   creates a file `holberton` in the `/tmp` directory.